migurski/HighRoad/README.md

 High Road can be removed from an existing OpenStreetMap rendering database.

-NOTE: To upgrade your OSM planet, it will need to be removed, then setup again.
+NOTE: To upgrade your OSM planet, High Road will need to be removed before OSM import, then setup again after OSM import.

 Using the command-line psql utility, you can remove High Road views like this: